-The Company maintains a \$50.0 million revolving credit facility with Wells Fargo Bank, N.A. ("Wells Fargo").
+The Company maintains a \$50.0 million revolving credit facility with Wells Fargo Bank, N.A. ("Wells Fargo") that was entered into in November 2012, as first amended on February 14, 2014.
 On December 18, 2015, the Company entered into an amended and restated revolving credit agreement with Wells Fargo (the "Revolver") which extended the maturity date to November 7, 2019 and added an uncommitted accordion feature that could increase the size of the facility by \$25.0 million, subject to the satisfaction of certain conditions.

 Availability under the Revolver is subject to a borrowing base calculation that limits availability to a percentage of eligible domestic accounts receivable plus a percentage of the value of eligible domestic inventory, less certain reserves.
 Borrowings under the Revolver bear interest in cash at an annual rate equal to, at the Company's option, either LIBOR or a "base rate" that is comprised of, among other things, the prime rate, plus a margin that is between 1.0% and 3.75% depending on the currency borrowed and the specific term of repayment.
-The Revolver requires the Company to pay a commitment fee between 0.25% and 0.375% based on the average daily unused portion of the revolving credit commitment.
+The Revolver requires the Company to pay an unused line fee between 0.25% and 0.375% based on the average daily unused portion of the revolving credit commitment.

-The Revolver is secured by a pledge of substantially all assets of the Company other than intellectual property and contains customary affirmative and negative covenants (including restrictions on the Company's ability to make dividend payments) and events of default.
-In addition, the Revolver requires the Company to maintain at least \$15.0 million of liquidity at all times, consisting of cash, cash equivalents, and availability on the Revolver.
-Of this \$15.0 million liquidity requirement, at least \$5.0 million must be undrawn availability.
-The Company was in compliance with such covenants as of March 31, 2016.
+The Revolver is secured by a first-priority security interest on substantially all assets of the Company other than intellectual property and contains customary affirmative and negative covenants (including restrictions on the Company's ability to make dividend payments) and events of default.
+In addition, the Revolver requires the Company to maintain at least \$15.0 million of liquidity at all times, consisting of cash on hand and undrawn availability under the Revolver (defined as borrowing base less outstanding borrowings under the Revolver) of at least \$5.0 million.
+The Company was in compliance with such covenants as of June 30, 2016.

-As of March 31, 2016, outstanding borrowings under the Revolver were \$20.0 million.
-After taking into account the liquidity requirement, the remaining borrowing availability was \$15.9 million.
-The weighted-average interest rate related to the outstanding balance was 3.2%.
+As of June 30, 2016, outstanding borrowings under the Revolver were \$12.5 million.
+Based upon its eligible borrowing base, net of the restrictions concerning minimum liquidity requirement, the Company could have borrowed an additional \$10.0 million.
+The weighted-average interest rate related to the outstanding balance was 5.0%.